NextronSystems/thor-manual/signatures/sigma.rst

 Sigma matching on THOR output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sigma rules can also be written to match on THOR content.
-These rules need to have a log source with `product: THOR` and `service: object-type`.
+Sigma rules can also be written to match THOR-generated content.
+These rules must use a logsource with ``product: THOR`` and ``service: object-type``.

-The available object types that can be matched on can be listed with ``--describe-object-type all``.
+The available object types can be listed with ``--describe-object-type all``.
 All objects of a specific type can also be printed by using ``--log-object specificobjecttype``.
-This can be helpful to determine available fields for matching.
+This helps you determine which fields are available for matching.

 Writing Custom Sigma Rules for THOR Object Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-THOR v11 allows you to write Sigma rules that match on **any object type** THOR produces, not just Windows Event Logs.
-This means you can detect suspicious processes, persistence mechanisms, fileless malware, and much more using the open Sigma standard.
+THOR 11 allows you to write Sigma rules that match **any object type** produced by THOR, not just Windows Event Logs.
+This allows you to detect suspicious processes, persistence mechanisms, fileless malware, and much more by using the open Sigma standard.

 This feature is available in both **THOR** and **THOR Lite**.